 Another, rather more accurate presentation of my reactions to major change, can be found in this helpful variation to the Kubler-Ross model of change.
 It is more accurate as it avoids the ‘straight line’ model, and show how we humans loop and wobble through sudden changes that unsettles us.
 Even then, we move from an old normal to a new normal.

 Change rarely follows a straight line

 This may be a familiar process to many.
-It helps us think about changes we can make in our lives.
-Most of all, however, it reinforces the adage that “time is the great healer“; there is a time to act and a time to wait and a time to reflect.
+It helps us think about changes we have made in our lives, and remind us that there is more to come.
+Most of all, however, it reinforces the adage that “time is the great healer“; there is a time to act, a time to wait and a time to reflect.

 Therefore, despite what I have said to date: now may not always be a time for experimenting and creating change and uncertainty in our lives.
 I hope I never promised you any consistency in writing up this web site!